failedfast-failedoften/spend_analytics/README.md

          ON B.account = acc.account
        LEFT JOIN project D
               ON B.project_id = D.project_id
---Dates are used as placeholders and overriden with Alteryx Dynamic Input tool WHERE  A.accounting_dt >= To_date('2023-02-01', 'YYYY-MM-DD')
+-- Dates are used as placeholders and overridden with Alteryx Dynamic Input tool WHERE  A.accounting_dt >= To_date('2023-02-01', 'YYYY-MM-DD')
        AND A.accounting_dt <= To_date('2023-02-02', 'YYYY-MM-DD')